pingcap/tidb/docs/design/2022-03-25-non-transactional-dml.md

 ### Error handling

-A non-transactional statement obviously cannot roll back, so when one of the split statements fails, it just collects the error and continue on the job until all jobs are finished.
-At last, a set of errors (if there are) are returned to the user.
-Users may decide how to deal with these errors.
+A non-transactional statement obviously cannot roll back, when one of the split statement fails, a system variable `tidb_nontransactional_ignore_error` controls what happens next:
+- If `tidb_nontransactional_ignore_error=0`, the non-transactional DML cancels all following jobs and returns an error immediately.
+- Otherwise, the non-transactional DML continues until finishing all jobs and returns the details and error messages of all failed jobs.

 If the statement is aborted by the user, it should report its progress and return the errors it has collected.